Discrete Poisson hardcore 1D model and reinfections: Continuous limit

 Practically, triple reinfections ($r\!=\!4$) are hardly possible for one cycle of any epidemic.
 Though there can be other random processes of this kind where big $r$ make sense.
-The distribution in (\ref{distprim}) can be considered as some quantization of the Poisson distribution, where $\nu\to 0$ is the quasi-classical limit.
-Accordingly, (\ref{Pform}) is its lattice variant with $2$ parameters $L,N$.
-One more parameter can be added to (\ref{Pform}) by switching to the $q$-binomial coefficients there, which we will not discuss here.
+The distribution in (\ref{distprim}) is some quantization of the Poisson distribution, where $\nu\to 0$ is the quasi-classical limit.
+Accordingly, (\ref{Pform}) is its ``quantization" with $2$ parameters, $L$ and $N$.
+One more parameter can be added to (\ref{Pform}) by switching to the $q$-binomial coefficients there, which we will not discuss.
+0.2cm

+{\sf Reinfections in England.} As a demonstration, let us try to employ these formula to the Covid-19 data from England. ``As of 31 January (2022), updated figures for England show 14845382 episodes of infection since the start of the pandemic with 588114 (4.0\%) reinfections covering the whole pandemic."
+So, approximately $14845382-588114=14257268$ people were detected to be infected at least once.
+Let us assume conditionally that about $35$M were involved in collecting the data; the population of England is about $57$M. Our approach can be applied if only {\sf detected\,} cases and reinfections are taken into account; however, $\al$ depends on the number of {\sf all\,} infections, including the asymptomatic and undetected ones.
+Technically, we diminish $57$M to $35$M, but this can be done directly via $\al$ (to adjust $\pi_0, \pi_1$).